Back to All Events

 • St Stephens Church 1 St Stephens Ln England, IP1 1DP United Kingdom (map)

-Brighten The Corners Presents folk singer-songwriter Naima Bock at St Stephen's Church on Wednesday 20th November.
+Brighten The Corners Presents folk singer-songwriter Naima Bock with her band at St Stephen's Church on Wednesday 20th November.

 Of album Giant Palm“A sharply observed, sumptuously arranged album of idiosyncratic folk.” - Pitchfork